shafu0x/gibFiles/README.md

 ### Installation

-I'm not going through the marketplace bs to publish this in the extension store.
+I'm not going through the microsoft bs to publish this in the extension store.

 You will have to manually install this.
 Download the `shafupaste-0.0.1.vsix` file and run